PaloAltoNetworks/ansible-pan/library_deprecated/__README__.md

-This folder contains modules that are currently depreated.
+This folder contains modules that are currently deprecated.